DBJHU/DBJHU.github.io/README.md

         - Translation of code description/phrases to English, if/as needed
         - Create proposed code mappings
     - Generate mappings for data coming out of flowsheets (together with consortium)
     - Review/approval of code mappings, often done by medical experts affiliated with Data Owner (DO).
-SSSOM is relevant, possibly also Perseus.
     - Identify medical imaging available and define mappings to Imaging Extension
     - Identify waveform data available and map using consortium-defined guidelines
     - Use OHNLP to extract OMOP data from unstructured sources